Download the audio (Right Click, Save As)

 I could see from their spiky fur and arched backs that the cat people did not appreciate these secrets.

 “You’re making it up,” hissed one.

 “Hand over the scroll,” hissed the other showing his claws.
-And in the dawn light I could see that that parrot’s green feathers were turning a shade paler than usual.
+And in the dawn light I could see that the Parrot’s green feathers were turning a shade paler than usual.
 I started to growl and one of the cat people lashed at my face scratching me dreadfully.
 I bit his ankle as hard as I could but the other cat person was clawing my backside.
 The pain was searing.
-I can chase any number of Earth cats up the nearest tree, but this pair were far bigger and stronger than the worldly sort.
-It was a fight that I could not win, though the parrot was taking advantage of it to pop the scroll back into Pandora’s box and fly off with it.
+I can chase any number of earth cats up the nearest tree, but this pair were far bigger and stronger than the worldly sort.
+It was a fight that I could not win, though the Parrot was taking advantage of it to pop the scroll back into Pandora’s box and fly off with it.
 My comrade was deserting me – leaving me to be torn to shreds by the dreaded cat people until I heard the sound of music to my ears.
 A great cacophony of woofs and barks.
-Two Alsatian dogs and a Doberman Pincher came racing down the hill to where we were fighting.
+Two alsatian dogs and a doberman pincher came racing down the hill to where we were fighting.
 The stench of cat must have filled the morning air of the park.
-They went crazy for it and were reading to shred the catty alien intruders.
+They went crazy for it and were ready to shred the catty alien intruders.
 The cat commandos saw that their number was up and turned and fled.
 They would have liked to have grabbed their guns but by now some bull dogs were standing between them and the tree.
-The cat people headed for straight for their space ship which was just then collecting an early morning parking ticket on Park Lane.
+The cat people headed straight for their spaceship which was just then collecting an early morning parking ticket on Park Lane.
 I saw them shoot up into the sky and outer orbit.